-People with diabetes will rely on your help to tailor A1c goals and decipher continuous glucose monitoring (CGM) metrics.
+People with diabetes will need your help tailoring A1c goals and deciphering continuous glucose monitoring (CGM) metrics.

-Continue to emphasize individualizing glycemic goals...explain that a "one-size-fits-all" approach isn't safe, practical, or recommended.
+Continue to emphasize individualizing glycemic goals.
+Explain that a "one-size-fits-all" approach isn't safe, practical, or recommended.

 A1c.
 Rely on A1c to assess average glucose over 2 to 3 months.
 Good evidence links meeting A1c goals with better microvascular outcomes.